 When I reach my hunting spot, I immediately take out my hunting journal and record accurate ranges for all possible shot opportunities.
 This data gives me an upper hand in heat-of-the-moment situations because I’ll be confident in the distance of my shots.

-You can use these recordings for close-range bow hunting and long-range hunting and shooting; a quality rangefinder helps in each situation.
+You can use these recordings for close-range bow hunting, long-range hunting, and shooting; a quality rangefinder helps in each situation.
 Whatever type of hunter you are will determine how powerful a rangefinder you will need.

-The Vortex Ranger 1800 is suitable for both bow and rifle hunting as well as long-range shooting.
-This widely-trusted gadget made the list because of its reliability and high ratings.
+Out with the old and with the new.
+Vortex discontinued their 1800 series but don’t fret; the Vortex Ranger 2000 suits both bow and rifle hunting and long-ranger shooting.
+This widely trusted gadget made the list because of its reliability and excellent reviews from our staff.
 We feel it’s the best selection for the price because:

-Vortex glass provides a lifetime warranty, which is real value!
+Vortex Optics provides a lifetime warranty on all their glass, which is real value!

-I’ve owned a pair of Vortex binoculars, and the eyepiece broke off during a hunt.
-I sent them in, and Vortex had a new pair shipped to my home within a week.
+I own a pair of Vortex binoculars, and the eyepiece broke off during a hunt.
+I sent them in, and Vortex had a new pair shipped to my home within the week.
 Because of that experience, I don’t lose any sleep peddling their products.
 You can feel comfortable with this purchase too.

 So how well does this thing work?
-The Vortex Optics Ranger ranges accurately to 1,800 yards!
+The Vortex Optics Ranger ranges to an impressive 2,000 yards!
 It’s also excellent at adjusting for low-light conditions due to its three reticle brightness settings that match ambient light conditions.
-This is a needed feature for hunters who hunt during twilight.
+This is a needed feature for hunters who hunt during twilight, like me.

 - Pros: Waterproof, easy to use, good for low light, incredible warranty

-- Cons: Inability to range some non-reflective surfaces past 550 yards, may not be the best for ballistic range as it measures in whole yards
+- Cons: Inability to range some non-reflective surfaces 600 yards, which may not be the best for guaranteeing ballistic accuracy beyond this range

 The two rangefinders in this section will certainly punch you in the pocketbook, but as the old adage goes, “You get what you pay for.”
 If you’re the type of hunter who has to have the latest and greatest, this section is for you.